BACK

 The average amount you will see charged for a late fee lies anywhere from a flat fee to 5% of total rent.
 Charging anything above 5% may be viewed as cruel and unfair and could sully your reputation as a landlord.
 So, why do some landlords charge more than others?
 Looking past the restrictions of your state’s’ law, this decision depends on the demographic to which you’re renting, the income bracket of your tenants, and how seriously you take late rental payments.
 The higher the late fee percentage, the more incentive your tenants will have to pay rent when they’re supposed to.

 A great way to solve the challenges outlined in this post is through software.
 With Innago, renters can’t submit future rent payments until all previous invoices (and associated late fees) have been paid in full (the landlord can of course waive those fees at their discretion).
-This happens without the landlord even lifting a finger, and it moves the burden of responsibility from the landlord to the tenant.
+The real estate transaction happens without the landlord even lifting a finger, and it moves the burden of responsibility from the landlord to the tenant.

 If you’re collecting rent and communicating with your tenants the old-fashioned way, the burden of responsibility always ends up resting with you.
 It really should be on the tenant.
 Implementing software will decrease the amount of late rent payments, increase the late fees you actually collect, and simplify the entire collection process.